Janfra/Mini-TD/README.md

-# TD-Mini
+# Mini-TD
 I have decided to try out a new approach to my mini projects.
 I will outline goals directly in this repository.
 This project I will continue exploring Godot, focusing on experimenting with my first tower defense game.

 ### Plan Description
-TD Mini will be a project that I will divide in sections with separate goals.
+Mini TD will be a project that I will divide in sections with separate goals.
 Starting with be a very small in scope focusing mostly on just exploring common tower defense mechanics, later sections focusing on expanding it to an actual game.
 I may or may not complete all sections.

 ## Section one: Preparing
 #### Create a simple map